| Hydraulic Fluid Darkening On

 oils, it will fail rapidly.
 The valves are turning goldish because

+of deposits being left on them from the oil.
 The valves are acting sort of like a filter, and if they're not

 sticking yet it will only be a matter of time before they start.